prof18/marcogomiero.com/projects/index.md

 ## KMP FatFramework Cocoa · Gradle Plugin

-KMP FatFramework Cocoa is a Gradle plugin for Kotlin Multiplatform projects that generates a FatFramework for iOS targets and manages the publishing process in a CocoaPod Repository.
+KMP FatFramework Cocoa is a Gradle plugin for Kotlin Multiplatform projects that generates a FatFramework for iOS targets, or a XCFramework for Apple targets and manages the publishing process in a CocoaPod Repository.

 The plugin is uploaded on MavenCentral.
-You can find more info about it on [GitHub](https://marcogomiero.com/posts/2021/kmp-fatframework-cocoa-release).
+You can find more info about it on [GitHub](https://github.com/prof18/kmp-fatframework-cocoa).

 ---